great-expectations/great_expectations_action/README.md

 This example triggers Great Expectations to run everytime a pull request is opened, reopened, or a push is made to a pull request.
 Furthermore, if a checkpoint fails a comment with a link to the Data Docs hosted on Netlify is provided.

+> Note: This example will not work on pull requests from forks.
+This is to protect repositories from malicious actors.
+To trigger a GitHub Action with sufficient permissions to comment on a pull request from a fork, you must trigger the action via another event, such as a comment or a label.
+This is demonstrated in Example 2 below.

 ```yaml
 #Automatically Runs Great Expectation Checkpoints on every push to a PR, and provides links to hosted Data Docs if there an error.
 name: PR Push